base4nfdi/pid4nfdi/content/events/2026-03-03_deRSE26/index.md

 projects:
 ---

-From February 24 to 25, 2026, the RDA Germany conference will once again take place on the Telegrafenberg in Potsdam at the GFZ.
-Further details can be found on the [conference website](https://indico.desy.de/event/50156/).
+The deRSE26 – 6th Conference for Research Software Engineering in Germany will take place in Stuttgart from 3 to 5 March 2026.
+Further details can be found on the [conference website](https://events.hifis.net/event/2945/).